-Swing pricing is a process of adjusting a fund's current NAV such that the transaction price effectively passes on costs stemming from shareholder redemptions to redeeming shareholders.17 The SEC has proposed a swing pricing requirement for institutional prime and tax-exempt money market funds that would apply when a fund experiences net redemptions.18 The SEC stated that this requirement is designed to ensure that costs stemming from net redemptions are fairly allocated and do not give rise to a first-mover advantage or dilution under either normal or stressed market conditions.19
+Swing pricing is a process of adjusting a fund's current NAV such that the transaction price effectively passes on costs stemming from shareholder redemptions to redeeming shareholders.
+The SEC has proposed a swing pricing requirement for institutional prime and tax-exempt money market funds that would apply when a fund experiences net redemptions.
+The SEC stated that this requirement is designed to ensure that costs stemming from net redemptions are fairly allocated and do not give rise to a first-mover advantage or dilution under either normal or stressed market conditions.

-The SEC noted in the Proposing Release that the implementation of swing pricing may present operational issues (including the ability to settle on a T+0 basis and the ability to determine net shareholder flows in time to apply a swing factor to NAV, as needed).20 Commissioner Peirce, in her dissenting statement, questioned whether the proposed version of swing pricing would succeed in altering investor decision making.21 Commissioner Roisman expressed reservations about requiring all institutional non-government money market funds to use a uniform approach to charge fees to redeeming investors, including the proposed swing pricing framework.22
+The SEC noted in the Proposing Release that the implementation of swing pricing may present operational issues (including the ability to settle on a T+0 basis and the ability to determine net shareholder flows in time to apply a swing factor to NAV, as needed).
+Market participants also have expressed concerns regarding the operational obstacles and continued investor interest in institutional prime and tax-exempt money market funds if swing pricing is required for these products.
+Commissioner Peirce, in her dissenting statement, questioned whether the proposed version of swing pricing would succeed in altering investor decision making.
+Commissioner Roisman expressed reservations about requiring all institutional non-government money market funds to use a uniform approach to charge fees to redeeming investors, including the proposed swing pricing framework.23